 Learning to feel comfortable in crowds

-Outer events like fleas markets, sidewalk sales, public markets are blessings for puppies socialization.
-Make sure to leash your puppy when people are flocking, you want to socialize your pup not get him walk over!
+Outer events like flea markets, sidewalk sales, public markets are blessings for puppies socialization.
+Make sure to leash your puppy when people are flocking, you want to socialize your pup not get him walked over!

 Dog obedience courses are a great opportunity when you have a joyful puppy.
 Often, those classes are full of bigger rambunctious dogs.
 The best way to go about it is to start with a kinder garden class. se your personal judgement.
 If you pup is already used to noisy areas and shows no fear, obedience course might just be the thing for him.
 Often, you can visit the class first without registering.

-You can also bring him to show handling classes where emphasis is on learning on walking on leash and accepting to be handled by strangers.
+You can also bring him to show handling class where emphasis is on learning on walking on leash and accepting to be handled by strangers.